-And then I just want to say, you really should get the support that you need when you’re trying to achieve big goals.
-I mean, I have in my acknowledgement section in the book, I think I wrote something like took an army of coaches and therapists and stuff to help me.
+And then I just want to say, you really should get the support that you need when you're trying to achieve big goals.
+I mean, I have in my acknowledgement section in the book, I think I wrote something like it took an army of coaches and therapists and stuff to help me.

 I mean, I can name specific people and specific conversations that we had that made all the difference for me.
 Like really, struggling with something and having one coaching session and it just changing everything.